 A small parenthesis could be opened on the three supposed “Alchemists Caves” of Turin, a series of underground passages said to contain secret meeting places of influential practitioners of the occult and in some cases be actual gateways to different dimensions or housing legendary artifacts such as the Philosophers Stone.
 Underground tunnels have been uncovered, though they were most likely commissioned by Savoyard nobles for military and emergency reasons, but who knows what other passages remain secret to this day.

-Next, we have the “Palazzo del Diavolo” literally the “Devil’s palace”, with such a charming name it could not have escaped our list.
+Next, we have the “Palazzo del Diavolo” literally the “Devil’s palace”, a spot you must have on your Turin Itinerary, and with such a charming name it could not have escaped our list.
 This Liberty-style palace nowadays houses a bank but its entrance is privy to some of the city’s most outrageous rumours and anecdotes.
 The giant mahogany door displays an intricately adorned doorknob that represents Satan with two golden serpents as handles.
 The strangeness does not end here.